Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Preliminaries

 Then, inserting this equation in equation \eqref{Ward} of proposition \ref{Wardid}, and after simplification of the factors $(1+\partial\tau)$, we deduce the corollary. \begin{flushright} $\square$ \end{flushright}

-Now let us defined the functional action with the counter-terms which will be free for divergences.
+Now let us define the functional action with the counter-terms which will be free for divergences.
 Denoting as $Z$, $Z_m$ and $Z_\lambda$ the counter-terms respectively for field strength, mass and coupling, such that the renormalized classical action, writing as:

 The existence of such a set of counter-term is ensured by the renormalizability theorem.
-An other point of view is the behavior of effective vertex with the UV cut-off.
+Another point of view is the behavior of effective vertex with the UV cut-off.
 To be more precise, $\gamma^{(4)}$ can be interpreted as an effective coupling $\lambda_{eff}$:

-Moreover, the relation between $\tau(0)$, $\tau^\prime(0)$ and the effectives mass and wave functions can be easily finded from the definition of $\Gamma^{(2)}$.
+Moreover, the relation between $\tau(0)$, $\tau^\prime(0)$ and the effective mass and wave functions can be easily found from the definition of $\Gamma^{(2)}$.
 We have:

 from which we deduce the effective wave function $Z_{eff}$ and the effective mass $m_{eff}^2$: